Taipei EasyCard Guide: Taiwan’s Smart Card

 The following sections will explain eligibility requirements for each card.

-Non seniors and students will receive the Adult EasyCard, or 普通卡 (Pǔtōng kǎ).
-You will find these cards anywhere that sells EasyCards.
+Most folks are eligible for the Adult EasyCard, or 普通卡 (Pǔtōng kǎ).
+Find these cards anywhere that sells EasyCards.

 You will receive a Student EasyCard from your education facility if the Ministry of Education recognizes you as a student.